GMAT vs SAT: A Complete Comparison

 Is the GMAT More Important Than the SAT?

-However, to business schools, GMAT scores are more important relative to GPAs than SAT scores are relative to GPAs to undergraduate schools.
-The reason for this difference is that business school applicants often have been out of school for years, whereas most college applicants are still in high school.
+However, to business schools, applicants’ GMAT scores are more important than their GPAs, compared to the importance held by colleges regarding applicants’ SAT scores and their GPAs.
+The reason for this difference is that business school applicants often have been out of school for several years, whereas most college applicants are still in high school.
 So, GMAT scores are often better indicators of applicants’ current skills than GPAs.

 Is the GMAT the Hardest Test?

-While the GMAT is harder than the SAT, it would not be correct to say that the GMAT is the hardest standardized test.
-The LSAT is arguably harder than or at least as hard as the GMAT exam.
-Also, there are other standardized tests, such as the Fundamentals of Engineering test, that are clearly harder than the GMAT.
+While the GMAT is harder than the SAT, it would not generally be correct to say that the GMAT is the hardest standardized test.
+The LSAT is arguably harder than the GMAT.
+Also, there are other standardized tests, such as the Fundamentals of Engineering test, that are more difficult than the GMAT.
 So, while the GMAT is hard, the GMAT is not the hardest standardized test.

 Let’s now wrap up by summarizing what we’ve discussed.